Social Security Tribunal members

 - First, there’s an open, merit-based selection process.
 This means the selection process is designed to identify highly qualified candidates who have the knowledge, skills and abilities to fill the position.
 They must meet any eligibility factors and/or conditions of employment required.
 The process includes a written exam and an interview.

-- Next, the Minister of Employment, Workforce Development and Disability Inclusion recommends candidates to Cabinet.
+- Next, the Minister of Employment, Workforce Development and Official Languages recommends candidates to Cabinet.

 - Finally, the Governor in Council appoints members based on Cabinet’s recommendation.